Skip to main content

 PropertyPurpose

-inboxRaw A2AInbox snapshot for hybrid authoring and debugging
+inboxRaw A2AInbox snapshot for hybrid authoring and low-level debugging.

 Why This Lives in Runtime Context